Jamie Bell: 2000s

+2010s

+Bell appeared in a number of films during the early 2010s, beginning with the 2011 films The Eagle as Esca and Jane Eyre as St John Rivers.
+In 2013, he starred alongside James McAvoy in the film Filth and appeared as Edgar in Snowpiercer.

 From 2014 to 2017, Bell appeared as Abraham Woodhull in Turn: Washington's Spies.
 In 2015, he played the Thing in the Fantastic Four reboot.
-The film would go on in infamy as one of the worst comic book films ever made.
-In 2022, Bell would say of it, "I don’t think [it deserves a second look.]
+The film would go down in infamy as one of the worst comic book films ever made.
+In 2022, Bell would say of it, "I don't think [it deserves a second look.]
 Save your money, save your time."

 In 2017, Bell had starring roles in 6 Days and Film Stars Don't Die in Liverpool.
+The latter earned him a nomination for the BAFTA Award for Best Actor in a Leading Role.
 In 2019, he had a supporting role as Bernie Taupin in the biographical musical film based on the life of Elton John, Rocketman.

+In 2023, he appeared in the critically acclaimed movie All of Us Strangers as the protagonist's father.

 Personal life

 Bell dated American actress Evan Rachel Wood for a year in 2005 after they had met at the Sundance Film Festival.
 Wood was aware of the false claims that they had first met while co-starring in the music video for Green Day's song "Wake Me Up When September Ends" and has stated they were "already dating and very much in love by that point."
 Five years later, in mid-2011, it was reported that Bell and Wood had rekindled their relationship.
-The couple married in a small ceremony on 30 October 2012.
+The couple married in a small ceremony in California on 30 October 2012.
 They have one son, born in July 2013.
 The couple announced that they had separated on 28 May 2014.

-As of March 2023, Wood and Bell are in dispute over the custody of their son.
+Starting in 2020, Wood and Bell were in dispute over the custody of their son.
 Bell said he was deprived of contact with him when Wood moved from Los Angeles to Nashville; Wood claimed she did this to protect the child from former fiancé Marilyn Manson.
-Bell argued in court that Wood's "story defies credibility", and accused her of "withholding our son from me for other reasons of her own invention."
+Bell argued in court that Wood's story defied credibility, and accused her of "withholding our son from me for other reasons of her own invention."
+In May 2023, Wood accepted terms for their son staying in Los Angeles with Bell, while seeing him "one extended weekend per month" and holidays.

 In late 2015, Bell began dating his Fantastic Four co-star Kate Mara, and in January 2017 the couple became engaged.
 On 17 July 2017, they announced that they had married.
 They have a daughter, born in May 2019.
-On November 17th, 2022, his wife Mara announced on Instagram account that she had given birth to a son the week before.
+On 17 November 2022, his wife announced on her Instagram account that she had given birth to a son in the previous week.